-There are over 50 000 species of crustaceans in the world.
-Most species are aquatic such as crabs and lobsters, however some are terrestrial such as slaters and pill bugs.
+There are more than 50,000 species of crustaceans in the world.
 They range in size from the 0.2mm microscopic water flea to the 4.3m leg span of the Japanese spider crab.

 The pill bug, or rollie pollie, gets its name from being able to roll into a tight ball.
 It has a carapace that looks like armour which can vary in colour from white to dark grey.

-Pill bugs live in wet or damp environments.
+Pill bugs live in wet or damp terrestrial environments.
 They are found under logs and rocks and amongst decaying vegetation.

 Pill bugs eat algae, moss, bark, fungi as well as decaying plant and animal material.